vivek005001/portfolio-Website/README.md

 # 🖥️ Personal Portfolio

-A sleek, modern, and responsive portfolio bootstrapped with [create-t3-app](https://create.t3.gg/).

 All you need to know about me, my projects and skills can be found here.
-Personalize the portfolio by modifying `src/pages/index.tsx` and `src/styles/globals.css` to emulate your own portfolio.
-Made some improvements and want to share?
-Open a pull request.
-For any issues, feel free to report them here.

 ## 🎉 Features
 - **Responsive Design**: The portfolio is designed to be fully responsive, providing an optimal viewing experience across a wide range of devices from desktops to mobile phones.